 Annual Statistics & Campus Climate Survey

-Consistent with New York State Education Law 129-B and policies of The State University of New York, SUNY Plattsburgh participated in the 2021 University-wide Biennial SUNY Uniform Campus Climate Survey.
+Consistent with New York State Education Law 129-B and policies of The State University of New York, SUNY Plattsburgh participated in the 2023 university-wide biennial SUNY Uniform Campus Climate Survey.

 The survey gathered information about student and employee experience with sexual and interpersonal violence and knowledge of policies and resources.
-One thousand and thirty-three students and 309 employees completed the survey, for response rates of 22% and 33.7%, respectively.
-Both are an increase from participation rates in 2019, with student response rates being almost double that of the prior climate survey.
+A total of 366 students and 249 employees completed the 2023 survey, for response rates of 8.8% and 28.2%, respectively.
+Both are a decrease from participation rates in 2021, however, the student response rate is above both the comprehensive sector and overall SUNY response rate for 2023.

-- One hundred fifty-two students who identified as women, 10 students who identified as men, and 5 students who identified as transgender reported that they were subject to verbal sexual harassment in the prior year.
+• One hundred and four students and 15 employees reported that they were subject to verbal sexual harassment in the prior year.

-- Of the students who responded, 81% indicated familiarity with affirmative consent, 87% of students said someone who is incapacitated cannot provide consent, 707 students reported knowing where to report incidents of sexual assault, 678 reported knowing where to report sexual harassment, and 75% of students reported knowing how to contact the Title IX Coordinator.
+• Of the students who responded, 80.2% of students (267 student responders) and 88.7% of employees (212 employee responders) indicated familiarity with affirmative consent, 95.5% of students and 100% of employees said someone who is incapacitated cannot provide consent, 61.4% of students (204 student responders) and 84% of employees (205 employee responders) reported knowing where to report incidents of sexual assault, 54.5% of students (181 of student respondents) and 84.8% of employees (207 employee responders) reported knowing where to report sexual harassment, and 46% of students (168 student responders) and 78.4% of employees (192 employee responders) reported knowing how to contact the Title IX coordinator.

 More information about the climate survey